 Let’s break down the most critical steps in the development process…

-The critical steps of development
+The critical steps of the development life cycle

 Idea generation

-Now, this doesn’t necessarily mean creating a brand new product.
+Now, this doesn’t necessarily mean creating a brand-new product.
 For sure, building something brand new can be exciting and fulfilling.
 However, often some of the most innovative ideas come from iterating on something that already exists.

 Iterating involves asking key questions about the existing product.
 Thankfully, Bob Eberle developed an effective technique that helps with this - the SCAMPER model: